-Soraj Hongladarom is professor of philosophy and Director of the Center for Ethics of Science and Technology at Chulalongkorn University in Bangkok, Thailand.
+Soraj Hongladarom is professor of philosophy and Director of the Center for Science, Technology, and Society at Chulalongkorn University in Bangkok, Thailand.
 He has published books and articles on such diverse issues as bioethics, computer ethics, and the roles that science and technology play in the culture of developing countries.
 His concern is mainly on how science and technology can be integrated into the life-world of the people in the so-called Third World countries, and what kind of ethical considerations can be obtained from such relation.
 A large part of this question concerns how information technology is integrated in the lifeworld of the Thai people, and especially how such integration is expressed in the use of information technology in education.
 He is the editor, together with Charles Ess, of Information Technology Ethics: Cultural Perspectives, published by IGI Global.
 His works have also appeared in Bioethics, The Information Society, AI & Society, Philosophy in the Contemporary World, and Social Epistemology, among others.

 "I am a researcher and a philosopher of technology.
 My research has been focused on how technology has an impact on non-western culture, a complex phenomenon that contains many dimensions.
 For one thing, I have investigated how non-western cultures adopt new technologies in such a way that they co-opt and include the technologies in such a way that the latter become part of their daily lives.
 This phenomenon is interesting because there have many cases where such integration does not occur effectively, and when cultures feel that the technologies are alien to them it will create friction, causing disruptions within that culture.
 For example, I have studied how the Internet is adopted by Thai culture.
 When it was first introduced, the Internet was seen as something remote, technically demanding, hence not useful for general use.
 But nowadays even villagers in the countryside are engaging intensively with their peer on the Internet on a large variety of issues.
 What I looked at is how this came about in such a way that the villagers or an average Thai retains their cultural identity even though they are deeply involved with the Net."